 Quick Tip:

-When changing business information, don’t forget to update less obvious places like email signatures, business cards, and social media profiles.
-Inconsistency in these areas can propagate back to directories through data aggregators.
+When changing business information, don’t forget less obvious places like email signatures, business cards, and social media profiles.
+Inconsistency in these spots can feed back into directories through data aggregators.

-For businesses serving multiple areas without physical locations in each area, be careful about how you represent your service area.
+For businesses serving multiple areas without a physical location in each one, be careful about how you represent your service area.
 Many directories have specific policies about service-area businesses versus physical locations.

-Each business directory has unique algorithms and ranking factors that determine how prominently your business appears in their search results.
-Understanding and optimizing for these directory-specific factors can significantly improve your visibility.
+Each directory has its own algorithms and ranking factors that decide how prominently your business appears in its search results.
+Understanding and optimizing for those factors can lift your visibility considerably.

-According to CISA’s guidelines on managing your online presence, implementing platform-specific effective methods is needed for maximizing visibility while protecting your business information.
+CISA’s guidelines on managing your online presence recommend platform-specific methods for maximizing visibility while protecting your business information.

 Did you know?